genexplain/geneXplainR/paper/paper.md

 system for a broad range of bioinformatic and systems biology applications.
 The platform is well-known for its upstream analysis [@upstreamAnalysis], that has been developed to identify causal signalling molecules on the basis of experimental data like expression measurements.
+Methods integrated into the system integrates include

+- molecular network analysis such as pathway enrichment, identification of network clusters, common signaling regulators or effectors,
+- analysis of transcription factor binding sites like prediction of binding sites using positional weight matrices, testing for enrichment of binding sites in regulatory sequences, or identification of composite modules (combinations of binding sites), as well as motif finding
+- methods to test for enrichment of functional groups or categories, e.g. from the Gene Ontology [@GO], using the Fisher test or Gene Set Enrichment Analysis (GSEA) [@GSEA]
+- Flux Balance Analysis [@FBA] to analyze metabolic networks
+- methods for processing and statistical analysis of high-throughput data, e.g. Limma [@limma] or DESeq2 [@deseq]
+- as well as simulation of computational models, e.g. as collected in the BioModels database [@biomodels].

-An important feature of the toolbox is the possibility to define and execute workflows that can implement sequential and parallel multi-step analysis processes.
+An important feature of the platform is the possibility to define and execute workflows that can implement sequential and parallel multi-step analysis processes.
 Workflows can be created and edited using a graphical editor.
 They are an effective tool to define complex analysis pipelines and to document, reuse and to reproduce analysis procedures.
 Figure 1 shows the graphical user interface of the platform with an example workflow for Flux Balance Analysis.

 ![A workflow in the geneXplain platform](workflow.png) *Figure 1.
 Graphical user interface of the geneXplain platform showing the Flux Balance Analysis workflow.*